JeanCollas/OpenStack.NetSwiftClient/README.md

 Just launch the project, on first start, the site should ask for your authentication endpoint and credentials.
 Then you may browse your account.
+The ASP.NET Core project demonstrates:
+- Authentication on OpenStack Identity server (the token is stored in an encrypted cookie)
+- List an account properties and its containers (in the library, account = object store)
+- Set temporary link keys to generate temporary links for objects
+- Create containers with all relevant metadata availables
+- List a container properties and its files
+- Upload files
+- Download files
+- Get files properties
+- Delete files
+- Create a temporary link to access a non-public file

+TODO:
+- Update container properties
+- Update file properties
+- Upload large files

 ## WPF demo project